thohoang87/Regression-PLS-/README.md

 The PLS Regression only work with quantitatve variable cible Y and can work with multiple variable cible Y.
 To build this package, we have based ourselves on many documentacions and also the code source of Sklearn for the PLS Regression.

+# Rshiny tutorial :

-# After creating the package, we built an R-shiny application to deploy this package.
+After creating the package, we built an R-shiny application to deploy this package.

 Our package is now available on shinyapps.io, you can use it for free [here](https://ha8g60-samibgh.shinyapps.io/App_PLS_Regression/).